GMIC-Helios-Team/Helios-Imagery/README.md

 ![Project Logo](./.github/Helios-logo.png)

 # Helios-Imagery

 ## Description
-To build an epic website to generate images and display Helios themed images created by OpenAI.
+Welcome to **Helios-Imagery**!
+This project aims to build an epic website to generate and display Helios-themed images created by OpenAI.

 ## Flow Diagram